jishminor/ee445l-linux/README.md

 ### Run Test Project

-Hook up an unlocked TM4C via usb on the debug port (top).
+Hook up an unlocked TM4C via USB on the debug port (top).
-Move to the TestProject directory and build the project then flash the board.
+Move to the TestProject directory then build the project and flash by running:
 ```
 cd TestProject
 make flash
 ```
-If all goes correctly the blue LED should come on.
+If all goes correctly, the blue LED should come on and your up and running!

 ## Working on a New Project